LiamBrenner/wagtailinvoices/docs/getting_started.md

 Add `wagtail.contrib.wagtailroutablepage` to your installed apps and add these settings

-`WAGTAIL_INVOICES_ADMIN_EMAIL = ''` Email for admin to receive invoice notifactions for paid invoices etc
+`ADMIN_EMAIL = ''` Email for admin to receive invoice notifactions for paid invoices etc

 `ADMIN_INVOICE_MESSAGE_TEMPLATE_PATH = ''`